Museum of Vancouver

 Prototypes and User Test

-Series of user tests with paper prototypes were conducted before jumping into digital mode.
-It allowed us to rapidly find experience problems, iterate and make changes.
+A routine of design iterations was of utmost importance, so a series of user tests with paper prototypes were conducted in parallel to the art development.
+It allowed us to rapidly find experience problems, iterate and rapidly make changes.

-These tests provided valuable insights that impacted in design decisions, for example: the choice to feature a short amount of information about the dish after getting so many comments that people were curious about what the dish was.
+These tests provided valuable insights with impact on design decisions, for example the choice to add a short amount of information about the dish, after getting so many comments that people were curious about what the dish was.

-The outcome was the addition of 20-40 word descriptions about the preparation of the dish and what ingredients are used in it as many are unique to the various biomes of the regions.
-This detail proved to be well received by users.
+The outcome was the addition of a written blurb about unique aspects of the dish, and what ingredients are used in it - as many are specific to the various biomes of the regions.
+This detail proved to be really well received by users.

 In order to geographically locate each individual dialect within a tangible context, a map had to be developed in order for users to navigate and interact with.